-When you finally make the decision to become a wedding planner, more than likely you are also making the decision to become a business owner.
+Are you ready to do a wedding business website self audit?
+When you finally made the decision to become a wedding planner, more than likely you are also making the decision to become a business owner.
 So not only do you have to learn the ropes of coordinating a wedding, you also have to learn the ins and outs of how to run a business.
 Dear goodness, that’s a big to-do list!
 And one of the first things you’ll probably do is create a website.

 Wedding Business Website Self Audit